centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 ### UNKNOWN: Can't construct cache...

-To check storage attached to a device or system, Centreon Plugins use standard OIDs.
+To check the storage attached to a device or system, Centreon Plugins use standard OIDs.
 From time to time, only some of these are implemented by the manufacturer.

 You should look for available OIDs using the `snmpwalk` utility and modify the check